 By 1980, the total number of 2,000-milers had increased more than ten-fold.
 The total had doubled by 1990 and again by 2000.
 More hike completions were reported for the year 2000 alone than in the first 40 years combined.
 The 10,000th hike completion was recorded in 2008.

 | 1960s || 37 |

 | 1980s || 1,419 |

-In 1936, ATC Chair Myron Avery became the first “2,000-miler,” having walked and measured every step of the flagged or constructed A.T. route.
+In 1936, ATC Chair Myron Avery became the first “2,000-miler,” which he accomplished primarily in the process of flagging and measuring the original A.T. route.

 Five others reported completing the entire Trail between 1939 and 1946, including a 1939 completion by George W. Outerbridge, who now has a shelter named after him just south of Lehigh Gap, Pennsylvania, on the first stretch of Trail he completed in 1932.